open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 ### Survey
 Ask participants to collaborate on writing questions to ask the team about the project.
-These questions might sound like:
--
--
--
+Each retrospective will be unique and require its own questions.
+But here are a few examples you can customize:
+- Was the initial project definition sufficient for understanding the scope of the work?
+- During the course of the project, what did the team learn that it should have known in advance?
+- Were there times when the project could have used more collaborative efforts?
+- What would you do differently if you were starting the project from scratch today?
+- Was the decision-making process transparent, and did you have the ability to influence the way the project unfolded?

-You want to ensure that everyone's ideas and concerns are taken into account and included.
+Your goal is to ensure that everyone's ideas and concerns are taken into account and included.
 After the team agrees on the questions, they should compile them and send them to all team members in the form of a survey.
 As much as possible, every question should lead to *actionable* outcomes; based on the group's answers, that is, the team's process should *change* during its next project, if necessary.
 Moreover, when possible, questions should have fixed options as answers.